Expand To Show Full Article

 Insulation Class H: 18O°C

-As class B with silicone resin binder, silicone rubber, aromatic poly-amide, polymide film and estermide enamel.
+Class B with a silicone resin binder, silicone rubber, aromatic polyamide, polyimide film, and estermide enamel.

 CLASS ‘C’ INSULATION

-Insulators which have operating temperatures more than 180 ºC fall in class C insulation category. e.g. glass, ceramics, poly tera fluoro ethylene, mica etc.
+Insulators that have operating temperatures more than 180 ºC fall in the class C insulation category. e.g. glass, ceramics, poly tera fluoro ethylene, mica etc.

 All the national standards allow equipment to work up to these temperatures, but in practice, certain differentials are allowed because of the overloads, other manufacturing advantages, and economics.